Oregon City Service Learning Academy

 Oregon City Service Learning Academy is a public high school focused on service learning in Oregon City, Oregon, United States.
-Until the end of the 2011–2012 school year, the school was located on the campus of the Oregon City High School.
-It is currently located at the King Campus (formerly King Elementary School).
+It is currently located at the historic Eastham School at the intersection of 7th St and Mollala Ave.

 Academics

 In 2008, 58% of the school's seniors received their high school diploma.
 Of 19 students, 11 graduated, 5 dropped out, and 3 are still in high school.